Visit our Re-post guidelines

 The Fluoride Phase Out at Home and Abroad

-There are many signs in recent years that indicate growing skepticism over fluoridation.
+There are many sign that indicate growing skepticism over fluoridation.
 The New York Times reported in October 2011 that in the previous four years, about 200 jurisdictions across the USA moved to cease water fluoridation.
-A panel composed of scientists and health professionals in Fairbanks, Alaska recently recommended ceasing fluoridation of the county water supply after concluding that the addition of fluoride to already naturally-fluoridated reserves could pose health risks to 700,000 residents.
+A panel composed of scientists and health professionals in Fairbanks, Alaska recommended ceasing fluoridation of the county water supply after concluding that the addition of fluoride to already naturally-fluoridated reserves could pose health risks to 700,000 residents.
 The move to end fluoridation would save the county an estimated $205,000 annually.

 The city of Portland made headlines in 2013 when it voted down a measure to fluoridate its water supply.
 The citizens of Portland have rejected introducing the chemical to drinking water on three separate occasions since the 1950's.
 Portland remains the largest city in the United States to shun fluoridation.

 The movement against fluoridation has gained traction overseas as well.
 In 2013, Israel's Ministry of Health committed to a countrywide phase-out of fluoridation.
 The decision came after Israel's Supreme Court deemed the existing health regulations requiring fluoridation to be based on science that is "outdated" and "no longer widely accepted."

 Also this year, the government of the Australian state of Queensland eliminated $14 million in funding for its state-wide fluoridation campaign.
 The decision, which was executed by the Liberal National Party (LNP) government, forced local councils to vote on whether or not to introduce fluoride to their water supplies.
 Less than two months after the decision came down, several communities including the town of Cairns halted fluoridation.
 As a result, nearly 200,000 Australians will no longer be exposed to fluoride in their drinking water.